-Arguably the most popular market in Vienna, theis among the oldest markets in the city, and covers a huge area while offering almost everything that you can think of.
+Arguably the most popular market in Vienna, the Naschmarkt is among the oldest markets in the city and covers a huge area while offering almost everything that you can think of.
 If you are interested in diverse international food items, then head to this flea market.
-You can find fresh Asian shrimps, Italian cheese, spices, olives and all sorts of fruits.
+You can find fresh Asian shrimps, Italian cheese, spices, olives, and all sorts of fruits.

 The Flohmarkt am Naschmarkt (Vienna’s flea market)

-This is no wonder why the true multicultural atmosphere of Vienna’s flea markets attracts in equal proportions flea market enthusiasts, treasure hunters and tourists from all around the world.
+This is no wonder why the truly multicultural atmosphere of Vienna’s flea markets attracts in equal proportions flea market enthusiasts, treasure hunters, and tourists from all around the world.